 Identifying why your dog won't eat can help you choose the best and most effective next steps.
 All of these factors can contribute to picky eating behaviours and a general decrease in appetite.

 It's important to talk to your vet to make sure their bad eating habits aren't caused by a serious health issue.
-If your dog suddenly stops eating or if if your dog has gone more than 48 hours without eating (24 for puppies), then you should reach out to your vet.
+If your dog suddenly stops eating or if your dog has gone more than 48 hours without eating (24 for puppies), then you should reach out to your vet.

 Picky eating is a nuisance, but a dog not eating at all for extended periods of time can be a symptom of a larger issue.